danse-inelastic/pyre/docs/pyreTutorials.rst

 If you have not done so, please
 :ref:`install <installation>`
-pythia-0.8 before you start playing with the following examples.
+pythia-0.8 before you try out the following examples.

 Hello World